 The goal of the society is to foster a continuing relationship between former employees and the University, and to make the University’s resources available to its members so they can continue to be a part of this dynamic and ever-changing institution.

-Message from the President of the Society of Retired Faculty & Staff
+A Message from the President of the Society of Retired Faculty & Staff

-On behalf of the society, I wish you many fulfilling and rewarding retirement years ahead.
+On behalf of the Society, I wish you many fulfilling and rewarding retirement years ahead.